bharatm11/1D_CNN_Human_activity_recognition/README.md

 ### Dataset

 Actitracker dataset from the  Wireless Sensor Data Mining (WISDM) lab at Fordham University, NY, USA was used to train and test the network.
-The dataset can be downloaded from: https://github.com/bharatm11/1D_CNN_Human_activity_recognition
+The latest dataset can be downloaded from: http://www.cis.fordham.edu/wisdm/dataset.php#actitracker